-ITEM 7 - TYPES OF CLIENTS
+ITEM 6 - TYPES OF CLIENTS

-All of our clients are Accredited Investors and nearly all are also Qualified Purchasers2.
+All our clients are Accredited Investors or Institutional Investors.
 Our clients include colleges and universities, foundations and other non-profit institutions, including, but not limited to, museums and libraries, independent schools, religious institutions, professional and research institutions, service organizations and performing arts institutions.
-We also act as an investment adviser to private clients, family offices, corporations, healthcare institutions, insurance groups, pension plans and ERISA pools and public and government-related groups.
+We also act as an investment advisor to private clients, family offices, corporations, healthcare institutions, insurance groups, pension plans and public and government-related groups.

-ITEM 8 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS
+ITEM 7 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS

-We typically work with our clients to identify and refine their investment objectives, risk parameters and spending needs to determine an appropriate asset allocation and manager structure designed to achieve particular financial goals.
+We typically work with our clients to identify and refine their investment objectives, risk parameters and spending needs to determine an appropriate asset allocation and manager structure designed to achieve financial goals.
 We utilize a number of analytical models to determine the appropriate asset allocation and manager structure, and we seek to match strategies and managers that we recommend or select with our clients' objectives.

-Our investment manager due diligence is based on qualitative and quantitative analyses briefly described below.
+Our investment manager due diligence is based on qualitative and quantitative analyses briefly described below